 For the AIX platform, the common synclist file is created base on the definition of nim image.
-The nim images are defined in the 'osimage' table, and the attribute of osimage.synclists is used to
+The chdef -t osimage -o 61cosi synclists=/tmp/61cosi.AIX.synclist

 If you want to sync files to the node 'node1' which uses the '61cosi' nim image as its profile (The profile attribute is set the osimage for an AIX node), you need to do following things to set the synclist.